isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-06-01-post-early-printing-in-the-philippines.md

 #### Continuing with the series on printing in Southeast Asia, **Gracie Lee** explores the early history of printing and printed works in the Philippines.

-<div style="background-color: white;">Map of the Philippine Islands  (1924) compiled and published by John Bach, and the cover to the postal directory accompanying the map.
-The map was lithographed by Carmelo and Bauermann.
-Gift of Mr Tan Yeok Seong.
-Collection of the National Library, Singapore (Accession no.: B19475837K).</div>

 The spread of printing in Southeast Asia is closely intertwined with European colonisation and the arrival of missionaries in the region from the 16th century onwards.
 While the time-honoured art of woodblock printing (known also as xylography) had been used in Vietnam as early as the 11th century,[^1] book printing was unknown in the rest of Southeast Asia where oral and manuscript traditions had existed for centuries.[^2] The emergence of a print culture in the Philippines is particularly fascinating as it chronicles the transnational and cross-cultural transfer of printing knowledge among the Europeans, the Chinese and indigenous Filipinos within colonial Filipino society and economy.

-<div style="background-color: white;">Doctrina Christiana, en Lengua Española y Tagala (1593), widely accepted as the oldest surviving book printed in the Philippines.
-The woodcut frontispiece of the Spanish-Tagalog version depicts Dominic de Guzmán, the founder of the Dominican Order.
-Library of Congress, Rare Book and Special Collections Division.
-Retrieved from Library of Congress website. </div>

-<div style="background-color: white;">The Chinese version of the Doctrina Christiana titled《辯正教真傳實錄》(Testimony of the True Religion).
-Written by Dominican friar Juan Cobo and printed in 1593, one of the illustrations in the publication shows a Dominican friar with a book in his hand (presumably the Bible) conversing with a Chinese scholar.
-Image from the holdings of the Biblioteca Nacional de España.
-Retrieved from Biblioteca Digital Hispánica website.</div>

 ##### Beginnings of Printing in the Philippines
 According to the earliest written accounts of the history of the country, pre-colonial Philippines was a literate society with an indigenous writing system.
 In Relación de las Islas Filipinas (1604), one of the earliest works about the Philippines and its people, Spanish Jesuit priest and historian Pedro Chirino wrote: “All these islanders are much given to reading and writing and there is hardly a man, and much less a woman, who does not read and write in the letters used in the island of Manila.”[^3] These writings were inscribed on perishable materials such as tree bark, leaves and bamboo tubes.[^4]